jas2070789/cse423firstresponders/BACKEND/configure_adhoc/README.md

 denyinterfaces eth0 wlan0
 ```

 *Note: This is assuming the only network interfaces active on the RPi are eth0 and wlan0.
 If there are more, they must be appended to this command.
-It is crucial that the wireless interface eing used to configure the ad-hoc connection is blocked (in this case, wlan0).*
+It is crucial that the wireless interface being used to configure the ad-hoc connection is blocked (in this case, wlan0).*

 The above command tells the RPi that it shouldn’t configure its own wireless interfaces (using  and it should instead configure via /etc/network/interfaces.